-If you believe your employer is not acting lawfully then you need to contact your UNISON branch.
-The branch may refer the matter to your regional office or to UNISON’s lawyers.
+If you have a problem at work then you need to contact your UNISON branch.
+The branch may refer the matter to your regional office who may then refer you onto UNISON’s lawyers.
 In general, the advice or representation will be provided by the branch or regional office.

 Employment tribunal cases will be handled by our lawyers.
-UNISON’s in-house lawyers prioritise matters which affect most members; other employment cases will be dealt with by our appointed solicitor Thompsons.
+UNISON’s in-house lawyers prioritise matters which affect most members; other employment cases will be dealt with by our appointed solicitors Thompsons.

 As a UNISON member you are entitled to free legal advice and assistance following an accident or injury at work.